vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 nature, brings about total absorption.
 These \[Yoginīs\] carry a book and a rosary. //148–149//

-*ūrdhvādhomukhayā devi kuṇḍ alinyā prakāśitā ḥ * //147//
+*ūrdhvādhomukhayā devi kuṇḍalinyā prakāśitā ḥ * //147//

 *kulecchayā bahirbhāvāt kādivarṇaprathāmayā ḥ * /